adamcesco/JSON-Article-Search-Engine/README.md

 #### Query Formatting

-- The Boolean expression will be **prefixed** with a Boolean operator of either AND or OR *if there is more than one word of interest*.
+- The Boolean query will be **prefixed** with a Boolean operator of either AND or OR *if there is more than one word of interest*.
 - No query will contain both AND and OR.
 - Single word queries (not counting NOT or additional operators below) do not need a boolean operator.
 - Trailing search terms may be preceded with the NOT operator, which indicates articles containing that term should be removed from the resultset.
 - Additional Operators: A query can contain zero or more of the following:
   - ORG <some organization name> - the org operator will search a special index you maintain related to organizations mentioned in the entity metadata
   - PERSON <some person name> - the person operator will search a special index you maintain related to persons mentioned in the article’s entity metadata.